GeneKao/compas/docs/overview.rst

 CAD integration
 ===============

-In the context of this framework CAD tools are obviously indispensible tools to construct and manipulate geometry, apply constraints interactively, make user interfaces, or even just to use as viewer for running scripts.
+In the context of this framework, CAD tools are obviously indispensible tools to construct and manipulate geometry, apply constraints interactively, make user interfaces, or even just to use as viewer for running scripts.
 The CAD helper packages (:mod:`compas_rhino`, :mod:`compas_ghpython`, :mod:`compas_blender`) provide